You are here

 - For seedlings samples: send whole plug trays, leave the plugs in the tray, (see example below).
 If individual seedlings, make sure to keep the root ball and any media contained in a plastic bag or aluminum foil.

 - In the field/ ground, dig around the roots instead of pulling the plants.
 Shake most of the soil off the roots.
 Bag the roots and seal at the soil line with a twist tie or a rubber band.
 Use another bag for the aerial plant parts, but do not cut the root ball off the above-ground plant parts.
 See video “Collecting Whole Plants For Plant Problem Diagnosis.”
+(Include 3-5 plants).

 - Do not add paper towels or water along with the sample.
 Excess moisture can cause rapid deterioration of the sample and proliferation of secondary organisms.
+Wrap in dry newspaper instead.

 - Pack your wrapped sample tightly in a box to prevent dislodging the soil.
 Ship the package early in the week via overnight delivery.
 Walk-ins are welcome!